sakibsadmanshajib/personal-website-novelo/content/about.md

 + Smart, intelligent, passionate.
 This guy is a all in one package.

 + A guy who likes to share his knowledge, positive personality and down to earth too.

++ A technological wizard.

++ A person who eats tech, sleeps with tech and dreams about tech.